Back to Blogs

 • Enhanced Performance Reviews: AI-driven platforms can empower employees to conduct self-assessments and peer reviews.
 Generative AI can provide guidance to ensure evaluations are objective, constructive, and aligned with organisational goals while keeping managers involved.

-• Sentiment Analysis: By analyzing digital communication patterns, facial expressions, and verbal cues, AI can gauge team dynamics and overall workforce sentiment.
-Organizations can use these insights to improve collaboration, communication, and other factors influencing team performance.
+• Sentiment Analysis: By analysing digital communication patterns, facial expressions, and verbal cues, AI can gauge team dynamics and overall workforce sentiment.
+Organisations can use these insights to improve collaboration, communication, and other factors influencing team performance.

 Increased Emphasis on Optimising Labor Costs